sidutoit/sidutoit/README.md

 # Hi there, I'm Simon 👋

-I as a Software Engineer, am currently applying my trade in the Cybersec space, at Phishfort.
+Currently applying my trade as a Software Engineer in the Cyber-Security space, at Phishfort.

 In my role at Phishfort, I take ownership of various systems, products, and features, including:

 - Automated takedown services.
-- Implementing Machine Learning (ML) and Artificial Intelligence (AI) systems for malicious actor detection.
+- Implementing Machine Learning (ML) and Artificial Intelligence (AI) systems for detecting malicious actors.
 - Overseeing security measures (both detection and takedowns) for domains, apps, and social platforms.

 ## 💻 Current Technology Stack